jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 **Few differences with testbeds from i2CAT's repo**

 - All functions related to MPTCP are included in the kernel, i.e. there is no need to load modules.
-Instead of using kernel 4.19 (which it is supported by the MPTCP version in https://www.multipath-tcp.org/), we have updated the MPTCP patch for kernel 5.4 to work with **kernel 5.5**.
-The main advantage is that kernel 5.5 *works properly in Intel's NUC* (i.e. *AX201 Wi-Fi6 network card* has been tested and works properly with this kernel, whereas it has some serious stability problems with kernel 5.4).
+Instead of using kernel 4.19 (which it is supported by the MPTCP version in https://www.multipath-tcp.org/), we have updated the MPTCP patch for kernel 5.4 to work with **kernel 5.5**. ~~The main advantage is that kernel 5.5 *works properly in Intel's NUC* (i.e. *AX201 Wi-Fi6 network card* has been tested and works properly with this kernel, whereas it has some serious stability problems with kernel 5.4).~~_Returned to kernel 5.4 (5.4.144)._
 - **mptcpUe VM**: `eth1`, `eth2` and `eth3` are configured to use an internal network (ue_5gc) instead of using a bridged adapter. `eth4` is directly connected to the _mptcpProxy_ VM.
 Access to this VM is available through **SSH on port 12222**.
 - **free5gc VM**: Similarly, this machine utilizes two internal networks (ue_5gc and 5gc_proxy) instead of using a bridged adapter.
 Access to this VM is available through **SSH on port 22222**.
 - **mptcpProxy VM**: Similarly, this machine utilizes an internal network (5gc_proxy) instead of using a bridged adapter.
 Access to this VM is available through **SSH on port 32222**.